Stack Transformer Based Spatial-Temporal Attention Model for Dynamic Sign Language and Fingerspelling Recognition: Proposed Methodology

 \subsection{Evaluation Metrics}

-For evaluation, we report the classification accuracy following \cite{li2020word}, \textit{i.e.,} Top-1 (\textbf{T-1}) and Top-5 (\textbf{T-5}) for WLASL dataset, and show the Top-1 classification accuracy on JSL and KSL dataset.
+For evaluation, we reported the classification accuracy following~\cite{li2020word}, \textit{i.e.,} Top-1 (\textbf{T-1}) and Top-5 (\textbf{T-5}) per instance for WLASL dataset, and presented the Top-1 classification accuracy on JSL and KSL dataset.
 Top-K accuracy represents the proportion of samples where the correct label appears among the model's top-K predicted classes.
+The performance of deep learning models is often sensitive to stochastic elements, including weight initialization and data shuffling order.
+A single training run may therefore not be representative of the model's true capability.
+To ensure a fair and robust evaluation and to enhance the reproducibility of our results, we repeated every experiment 10 times, each with a unique random seed.
+In our result tables, we present the mean accuracy as the primary metric, accompanied by the standard deviation (std) to indicate the stability of the model, and the maximum (max) accuracy to show its peak potential.